sakshijain009/Corona-Vaccine-Management-System/README.md

 - Terminal that supports Nodejs and git commands.

 ### Installing
-To install all the dependencies write the following command on your terminal:
+To install all the dependencies write the following command on your terminal:<br>
 `npm install`

 ## Getting Started